Selleo/DevPath/content/web_development/Framework and language/react-native/basics.md

 - Todos have only completed flag
 - create selector that will only display completed Todos
 - create selector that will display all the habits for current day with flag that inform if habit was completed today with usage of data from CompletedHabitsPerDay
-- setup redux-persis - to keep data inside an app
+- setup redux-persist - to keep data inside an app

 ---